Senozoid/ZC1-handbook/character.md

 | Elf            | -d4    | -d4      | +d4    |
 | Half-giant     | +d12   | +d12     | -d4    |

-Player class does not affect starting values of the attributes, but they change how the attributes increase when the player levels up.
+Player class does not affect starting values of the attributes, but they may change how the attributes increase when the player levels up.
 See class descriptions for more details.

 ## Skills